 I was away for most of a year, caught up in work, but I'm hoping to be back on more regularly.
 I owe many thanks to the readers who nominated and voted for my stories in the 2013 Papa Bear Awards: I was pleased beyond words that "Fishing" won Silver for Long Drama; "In the Cooler" won Silver for General Short Story, Story Based on an Episode, and Canon Extra Character; "Unspoken" won Silver for Short Drama, and "White Knight" Bronze in the same category.
 Thanks also for the nominations for "Out of the Cooler" for Story Based on an Episode and Story Based on a Challenge, and for Hogan as Canon Character in "Fishing"!

 And now in 2014 I owe even more thanks to all those who read and voted for "Surly Bonds," which won Best Story, Best Long Drama, Best Canon Character (Hogan) and Best Original Character (Ted Hogan) in this year's PBA—despite its unusual premise!
+Wow!
 I'm also enormously pleased that "Veiled" won silver for Story Based on an Episode and was nominated for Snapshot, and with all the other nominations that "The Power of the Sun" was given (Teaser, Long Drama, Original Character), and that "Scars" was nominated for Short Drama and "Giving Thanks" for Long General Story and Canon Extra.
 Many, many thanks to all those who read my stories!

 Many thanks to all my readers for their votes for my stories in the 2015 PBA as well!
 "There's No Place Like Stalag 13" won Bronze for Best Story of the Year, tied for Gold for Best Story Based on an Episode, and won Bronze for Long Story and for Portrayal of a Canon Character (Hogan).
-I was very happy that "Unto Us' won Gold for Best Short Drama and (along with "Dead Men Tell No Tales") Best Original Character for John Hogan (Colonel Hogan's father).
+I was very happy that "Unto Us' won Gold for Best Short Drama and (along with "Dead Men Tell No Tales") Best Original Character for John Hogan (my version of Colonel Hogan's father).
 I was also delighted with the tie for Silver for "Fruits and Nuts," for Best Story Based on a Challenge!
 I am so glad that so many of you enjoyed these stories!

 And still more thanks to all the writers in our fandom for so many great stories to read and interesting ideas to think about—you all are the best!